About Me

 Paper

-Skinnider, M. A., Gautier, M., Teo, A.Y.Y., Kathe, C., Hutson, T. H., Laskaratos, A., … Courtine, G. (2023).
-The Tabulae Paralytica: Multimodal Single-Cell and Spatial Atlases of Spinal Cord Injury. doi:10.1101/2023.06.23.544348
+Skinnider, M. A., Gautier, M., Teo, A.Y.Y., Kathe, C., Hutson, T. H., Laskaratos, A., … Courtine, G. (2024).
+Single-cell and spatial atlases of spinal cord injury in the Tabulae Paralytica: Multimodal Single-Cell and Spatial Atlases of Spinal Cord Injury.
+Nature doi.org/10.1038/s41586-024-07504-y

 Jeon, A.-J., Teo, Y.Y., Sekar, K., Chong, S. L., Wu, L., Chew, S.-C., … Chow, P. K. (2023).
 Multi-region sampling with paired sample sequencing analyses reveals sub-groups of patients with novel patient-specific dysregulation in hepatocellular carcinoma.
 BMC Cancer, 23(1). doi:10.1186/s12885-022-10444-3